live-image-tracking-tools/geff/joss/paper.md

 # Summary

 GEFF (Graph Exchange File Format) is a file format specification for exchanging graph data.
-Its main application today is focused on exchange of animal, cell and organelle tracking data in Life Science.
+Its main application today is focused on exchange of animal, cell and organelle tracking data in the life sciences.
 It is not intended to be mutable, editable, chunked, or optimized for use in an application setting.
 As an exchange format with a strict specification, GEFF enables interoperability between tools written in various programming languages.

-This repository contains two Python packages: `geff-spec`, the specification of GEFF metadata written with [`pydantic.BaseModel`](https://github.com/pydantic/pydantic), which are exported to a JSON schema for use in other languages, and `geff`, the Python library that reads and writes GEFF files to and from several Python in-memory graph data structures (`networkx` [@networkx_2008], `rustworkx` [@Treinish2022], and [`spatial-graph`](https://github.com/funkelab/spatial_graph)).
+The geff repository contains two Python packages: `geff-spec`, the specification of GEFF metadata written with [`pydantic.BaseModel`s](https://github.com/pydantic/pydantic), which are exported to a JSON schema for use in other languages, and `geff`, the Python library that reads and writes GEFF files to and from several Python in-memory graph data structures (`networkx` [@networkx_2008], `rustworkx` [@Treinish2022], and [`spatial-graph`](https://github.com/funkelab/spatial_graph)).
 A Java implementation of the GEFF v1 spec, [`geff-java`](https://github.com/live-image-tracking-tools/geff-java) is in progress in a separate repository.

 # Statement of Need